mantidproject/mantid/dev-docs/source/SystemTests.rst

-Do not use the multiprocessing ``-j`` flag in your configuration parameters as this will render you unable to debug the system tests directly, as they will no longer be running under the parent Python thread.
+Do not use the multiprocessing ``-j`` flag in your configuration parameters as this will render you unable to debug the system tests directly, as they will no longer be running under the parent Python process.

 N.B.
 Windows users do not need to specify the configuration with the ``-C`` flag as when using the ``systemtest.bat`` script, as this is not passed to